Skip to Main Content

 I decided at 30 that I wanted to be librarian.
 I got my AA from Orange Coast College, transferred to CSUF to get my bachelor’s degree, then onto San Jose State where I got my master’s degree in Library and Information Sciences.
 Returning to school as an older student was challenging but fun.
 Who knew that my love of libraries as a kid would end up becoming my career?

 I have worked in libraries for the past 30 years, both public and academic.
-I have worked as a full-time librarian at Cypress College for the last 8 years.
+I have worked both as a full-time librarian and now as an adjunct librarian at Cypress College.
 I love working at Cypress and helping students is literally my favorite part of the job!

 Me DJing 80's records in Orange County